Sheikh-Bilal65/Ancient-History-Presentation-Quiz-Game/README.md

-This is a quiz game designed by sheikh bilal to make revising ancient history easy, engaging, and fast.
-It's an interactive way to reinforce knowledge and improve recall through active learning.
+Created by Sheikh Bilal, this quiz game is designed to make revising ancient history easy, engaging, and efficient.
+It offers an interactive approach to reinforce knowledge and boost recall through active learning